LiamTHCH/Entrainement_changement_de_base/README.md

 * [Python](#Python)

 ## General info
-We created this program for students to train them to change their base, be faster and have better results.
+We created this program to help students practice base changes.
+You can practice changing between base 2, 10 and 16.

 ## Python
 Project is created with: